Untested so far at French Open, Djokovic faces Zverev next

 Unlike Djokovic, he has not exactly had an easy path to the round of eight: Zverev needed to win two five-setters in addition to going four against Fognini.

-The other quarterfinal on their half of the draw Wednesday will be No. 4 Dominic Thiem against No. 8 Juan Martin del Potro or No. 10 Karen Khachanov.
+The other quarterfinal on their half of the draw Wednesday will be No. 4 Dominic Thiem against No. 10 Karen Khachanov, who got past 2009 U.S. Open champion Juan Martin del Potro 7-5, 6-3, 3-6, 6-3 to make it to the final eight for the first time at a major.

 Thiem advanced by eliminating the last Frenchman in the field, No. 14 Gael Monfils, 6-4, 6-4, 6-2.
 A man from the host country hasn’t won the French Open since Yannick Noah in 1983.